tianyingw/tianyingw.github.io/publications.md

 ---
 <ins>Underline</ins> indicates a student working under my (co)supervision; <b>*</b> indicates the corresponding author.

-### Work in progress
-- "_Estimation of latent group structures with heterogeneous multivariate response variable_" (with Ma, Y. and Wei, Y.).
-- "_Optimal fingerprinting in extreme value modeling with errors-in-variables_" (with Yan, J., Lau, A., and Zhang, X.).
-- "_Semiparametric Analysis in Case-Control Studies for Gene-Environment Independent Models: Bibliographical Connections and Extensions_" (with Liu, J.).

 ### Articles in preparation
 - <ins>Wang, Z.</ins> and **Wang, T.<b>*</b>** (2022+). _“Inference on single index quantile regression with zero-inflated responses”_.
 - <ins>Wang, Y.</ins> and **Wang, T.<b>*</b>** (2022+). _"Multi-group sparse discriminant analysis"_.